Invariance of second order ordinary differential equations under two-dimensional affine subalgebras of EP Lie algebra: Second order ODEs invariant under the two-dimensional affine algebra

 The equivalent form \eqref{inv-eq-0-n} is reduced to the canonical form

 by means of the coordinate transformation

-Eq. \eqref{trans-eq-2} is invariant under the algebra of vector fields $\langle \gen s, s\gen s+\frac{2}{1-n}r\gen r\rangle$.
-When $H$ is restricted to a constant, say $H=4H_0/(1-n)$, it is known as a special case of second order Kummer-Schwarz equation (see Eq. \eqref{stand}), which has a general solution formula so that solution $z$ of \eqref{inv-eq-0-n} is given by
+Eq. \eqref{trans-eq-2} is invariant under the Lie algebra spanned by the vector fields When $G$ is restricted to a constant, say $G=4G_0/(1-n)$, with $G_0$ a constant, it is known as a special case of second order Kummer-Schwarz equation (see Eq. \eqref{stand}), which has a general solution formula so that solution $z$ of \eqref{inv-eq-0-n} is given by

-The structure of the canonical equation \eqref{trans-eq} or \eqref{trans-eq-2} for $n=-3$ suggests the special choice $H=H_0=\text{const.}$ which reduces to the canonical form of the standard Ermakov-Pinney equation, namely
+The structure of the canonical equation \eqref{trans-eq} or \eqref{trans-eq-2} for $n=-3$ suggests the special choice $G=\text{const.}$ which reduces to the canonical form of the standard Ermakov-Pinney equation, namely

 In this case the affine symmetry algebra \eqref{A2} with $\beta\ne 0$ extends to an $\Sl(2,\mathbb{R})$ algebra isomorphic to the second type in Lie's classification list.
-The additional symmetry vector field is given by $Y_3=s^2\gen s+sr\gen r$.
-We already know that Eq. \eqref{EP-cano} admits a general solution formula given by
+The additional symmetry vector field is given by